-Tampa Bay Food Truck Rally (TBFTR) was originally a division of Tasting Tampa, founded by Todd Sturtz.
+Tampa Bay Food Trucks (TBFT) was originally, Tampa Bay Food Truck Rally a division of Tasting Tampa, founded by Todd Sturtz.
 Todd brought in Michael Blasco to partner with him, and they became known as "the guys who threw the first Food Truck Rally in Tampa Bay."
-From there, the venture grew into such a large brand that they decided to split the business and focus on serving their respective audiences separately, leaving the restaurant scene to Tasting Tampa and breaking the food truck business off into what is now Tampa Bay Food Truck Rally.
+From there, the venture grew into such a large brand that they decided to split the business and focus on serving their respective audiences separately, leaving the restaurant scene to Tasting Tampa and breaking the food truck business off into what is now Tampa Bay Food Trucks.

-Toward the end of 2013, Chief Eating Officer, Michael Blasco, switched gears to dedicate himself to the full-time pursuit of growing the Tampa Bay Food Truck Rally business.
+Toward the end of 2013, Chief Eating Officer, Michael Blasco, switched gears to dedicate himself to the full-time pursuit of growing the Tampa Bay Food Trucks business.
 His goal was to increase food truck revenue for local small business owners, and to help the burgeoning food truck scene in the Tampa Bay Area expand even further.
-The TBFTR network has grown from 15 food trucks to more than 100, and from a part time business between friends to a full a staff of 8 top-notch individuals that Tampa Bay Food Truck Rally is proud to have as members of the team.
-Some of the areas TBFTR has expanded into over the last several years, include catering services in the Tampa and Orlando markets, hosting How To Start a Food Truck Seminars, mobile entertainment with the one-of-a-kind Mobile DJ Truck, and even helping entrepreneurs buy and sell used food trucks.
+The TBFT network has grown from 15 food trucks to more than 100, and from a part time business between friends to a full a staff of 8 top-notch individuals that Tampa Bay Food Trucks, is proud to have as members of the team.
+Some of the areas TBFT has expanded into over the last several years, include catering services in the Tampa and Orlando markets, hosting How To Start a Food Truck Seminars, mobile entertainment with the one-of-a-kind Mobile DJ Truck, and even helping entrepreneurs buy and sell used food trucks.